theotherp/nzbhydra/README.md

 Any pull requests are also welcome, but I feel I and the program would mostly profit from:
 * A web designer / better web design.
 I'm not going to spend a lot of work to make the frontend look slightly better.
-* Advice regarding stability, error handling, net code (I program Java by day and it shows)
+* Advice regarding stability, error handling, net code (I program Java by day and it shows) and performance (see above)
 * More indexers (see above)
 * Auto update (see above)
 * Any features you know and would expect like restart via GUI, daemonization in linux